ianvcaldas/chol-dictionary/README.md

 This is a script to update the the ortography of the existing Ch'ol dictionary into the modern ortography.
-The script works in 3 steps: first, the ortography is updated in a MDF source file.
+The script works in 3 steps: first, the ortography is updated in a [MDF](https://software.sil.org/shoebox/mdf/) source file.
 Second, the entries are reordered to restore alphabetical ordering.
 Third, the MDF source is converted into LaTeX for printing.

+The main script is written in Python and is the file `make_dictionary.py`.
+It uses the file `conversion_rules.txt` for updating ortography.
+The final updated dictionary can be found in `pdf/updated-chol-dictionary.pdf`.

 ## Running the script